gem/oq-engine/doc/engine/What's-new.md

-1. In very rare circumstances the region constraint was not honored, i.e.  assets very close to the border of region, but still outside, well taken in consideration by the engine.
+1. In very rare circumstances the region constraint was not honored, i.e.  assets very close to the border of region, but still outside, well taken in consideration by the risk calculators.
 This has been fixed.

-2. The engine had a self-termination feature: if the controller node could not access the worker nodes, it assumed a failure in celery and self-killed if the configuration parameter `terminate_job_when_celery_is_down` was true.
+2. The engine had a self-termination feature: if the controller node could not access the worker nodes, it assumed a failure in celery and committed suicide if the configuration parameter `terminate_job_when_celery_is_down` was true.
 We removed such parameter and such feature because it was too dangerous: sometimes celery was up and running but incorrectly reported down because too slow to respond, due to an heavy load.
-Now it celery appears to not respond a warning is printed and user has to see if celery is really dead and in that case can kill the computation manually.
+Now if celery appears to not respond a warning is printed and that user has to see if celery is really dead and in that case she can kill the computation manually.

-3. We removed the epsilon sampling "feature" from the scenario_risk calculator: it was a performance hack introducing a gratuitous seed dependency, now unneeded thanks to the recent performance improvements.
+3. We removed the epsilon sampling feature from the scenario_risk calculator: it was a performance hack introducing a gratuitous seed dependency, now unneeded thanks to the recent performance improvements.